 The oil also helps to keep the engine clean, by picking up any small bits of loose dirt and debris and carrying them towards the oil filter, where they are safely out of the way of the moving parts.
 Plus, by reducing friction, the forces required to move the parts inside the engine can be lower, and so the overall efficiency of the engine increases further.

-With a lot of challenges inside the car, the engine oil needs to be up to the task.
+With the challenging conditions inside the car, the engine oil needs to be up to the task.
 Your road car doesn’t put nearly as much strain on the oil as an F1 car, so what is done to make it so special?

 The Oil Used In F1